Categories

 As every data company could do, you offer data of sellers for the extractions they already have and buyers when those need websites sellers might provide.
 This makes (1) data extraction & (2) data delivery operations much faster than before.
 Lots of sellers (web scrapers businesses) and buyers (data comsuming businesses) are at one table.
 A good chunk of sellers can usually provide data in 18-36 hours, while if there’s already a dataset, one can buy it and use it in a few moments.

-This model might be called Multiple providers & Multiple consumers business.
+This model might be called a Multiple providers & Multiple consumers business.
 That is to prove its resilience in the evolving data scraping world.

 Models’ recap

-Webscraping.pro, a data harvers company founded in the early days of web scraping, demonstrates the journey many have taken.
+Webscraping.pro, a data harvest company founded in the early days of web scraping, demonstrates the journey many have taken.
 While focusing on scraping websites directly, the company focus shifts towards a marketplace model with tailored approach to user demands.

 Leave a Reply